Gwindow/WhatAPI/README.md

     System.out.println(user); //this will print all the values that the object contains
     //Most classes also have extra methods to do special stuff, like sending messages or downloading files user.sendMessage(subject, body);
 And that is a basic example of how you can use the api.
-Please don't make more than 1 request to the site per second and don't do anything malicious or there will be consequences.

 Java documentation: http://gwindow.github.com/WhatAPI/